#1 Tree Removal & Tree Service Provider

 Get a FREE Quote

 Our 24/7 emergency tree service responds quickly to fallen trees, storm-damaged canopies, hanging limbs, uprooted trees, and hazardous conditions affecting homes, driveways, vehicles, and property access areas.
 Trees exposed to severe weather can develop hidden structural issues including trunk fractures, suspended limbs, and root movement that may continue changing after the original storm event has passed.
-We follow OSHA-aligned safety procedures and controlled removal methods designed to restore property safety while reducing additional risk during emergency situations.
+Our crews follow ANSI Z133 safety requirements for aerial and climbing work, and any job near energized power lines follows OSHA's line clearance requirements under 29 CFR 1910.269 specifically, restoring property safety while reducing additional risk during emergency situations.

 Tree pruning directly affects structural development, canopy balance, airflow movement, branch strength, and overall tree performance.
-Our ISA-certified expertise allows us to develop species-specific pruning recommendations based on growth behavior, canopy density, branch spacing, maturity level, and overall tree condition rather than using generalized trimming methods.
+Our ISA Certified Arborists develop species-specific pruning recommendations based on growth behavior, canopy density, branch spacing, maturity level, and overall tree condition rather than using generalized trimming methods.

 Structural pruning techniques including crown thinning, crown cleaning, crown reduction, deadwood removal, and selective branch weight reduction help improve canopy organization while reducing stress throughout the tree structure.
-Weak branch unions containing included bark are among the most common defects identified within mature trees because bark becomes trapped between stems rather than developing stronger wood-to-wood attachment structures.
+Weak branch unions containing included bark are among the most common defects identified within mature trees because bark becomes trapped between stems rather than developing stronger wood-to-wood attachment.
+Ornamental flowering trees common in Swisher's older residential plantings, particularly crabapple, carry a specific risk worth watching for: fire blight, a bacterial disease that causes a distinctive blackened, scorched appearance to new shoots and blossoms, spreading fastest during warm, wet spring weather and requiring pruning cuts well below any visible infection to avoid spreading the bacteria further into the tree.

-Our pruning recommendations follow ANSI A300 standards, which establish recognized industry practices designed to support healthy growth while reducing unnecessary stress during maintenance procedures.
-Research within arboriculture has shown that proactive structural pruning can significantly reduce future branch failure potential while improving canopy stability as trees mature.
+Our pruning recommendations follow ANSI A300 Part 1 standards, which establish recognized industry practices designed to support healthy growth while reducing unnecessary stress during maintenance procedures.

 Removing the visible tree structure does not eliminate the underground system remaining beneath the surface.
 Root systems frequently extend well beyond visible stump dimensions and may continue influencing future landscape projects, hardscape additions, irrigation systems, drainage movement, and overall property use.

 Certain tree species can continue producing sucker growth through surviving root tissue after removal, while decomposing stump material may create favorable environments for insect activity and fungal colonization.
-Our stump grinding process removes stump material below grade while minimizing unnecessary disruption to surrounding soil structure and landscape conditions.
+Our stump grinding process removes stump material below grade using carbide-tipped cutting wheels, minimizing unnecessary disruption to surrounding soil structure and landscape conditions.
+On Swisher's smaller, older lots, a stump's root system sometimes extends close enough to a neighboring property that grinding depth and radius need to account for what's actually next door, not just the visible boundary of the customer's own yard.
+Before any grinder touches the ground, we confirm Iowa One Call utility locates are current, required by state law at least 48 hours in advance.

 Tree care decisions influence much more than immediate appearance because canopy expansion, root development, environmental conditions, and structural growth patterns can affect surrounding property over time.
 Swisher and surrounding Johnson County areas contain a combination of established residential neighborhoods, larger properties, and landscape environments where mature trees often grow near homes, garages, fencing systems, retaining walls, and outdoor living spaces.